rogerlew/usgs-pfdf/docs/api/data/landfire/products.rst

 .. py:module:: pfdf.data.landfire.products

-Functions that return information about LANDFIRE products.
+Functions that return information about LANDFIRE products available via the the `LFPS API <https://lfps.usgs.gov>`_.
 A given LANDFIRE product may have multiple versions, and each version is referred to as a "layer".
 LANDFIRE uses acronyms to refer to individual products (which may have multiple versions), and you can use these acronyms to filter results in this module.

 .. list-table::
     :header-rows: 1